-This portion of the program helps the student develop a career interest, a sense of emerging professionalism, problem-solving skills, and communication experience, as well as aid in attaining entry-level employment.
-This program includes two required internships as well as a series of experiential courses and career development courses and activities.
+This portion of the program helps the student develop a career interest, a sense of emerging professionalism, problem-solving skills, and communication experience, as well as aids in attaining entry-level employment.
+This program includes two required internships as well as career development courses and activities.

-Majors-The Fourth Module Accounting
+Majors-The Fourth Module

+Accounting